weaverwhale/docs/src/pages/onboarding/quick-hitters.md

 ### Publish To Staging

 Ensure you are checked out on your test branch and up to date with master.
-Test, create a pull request, then publish to staging for additionaly testing:
+Test, create a pull request, then publish to staging for additional testing:

 ```bash
 cd <SOMEPATH>/triplewhale/backend